f5devcentral/f5-agility-labs-nginx/docs/class5/module2/lab2/lab2.rst

    #.
 At the bottom of the dashboard, you can see the logs.
 Select one of the log entries and check the content

-.. note:: You may notice the log content is similar to ASM and Adv.
+.. note:: You may notice the log content is similar to F5 ASM and Adv.
 WAF

 .. note:: The default time window in this Kibana dashboard is **Last 15 minutes**.
-If you do not see any requests, you may need to extend the time window to a larger setting
+If you do not see any requests, you may need to extend the time window to a larger setting.
+It can take a minute for logs to be processed into the graphs.

 **Video of this lab (force HD 1080p in the video settings)**